Table of Contents

 - Cholangiocarcinoma (Am J Surg Pathol 2014;38:364)

-- Differentiate malignant hepatic tumors (Diagn Pathol 2012;7:86)
+- Malignant hepatic tumors, differentiates from benign hepatic tumors (Diagn Pathol 2012;7:86)

-- Increased intensity of nuclear staining and ratio of positive cells in
+- Increased intensity of nuclear staining and ratio of positive cells in:

 - High grade urothelial carcinoma (Urol Oncol 2018;36:343.e1)